 When faced with a problematic situation, most people are distracted and overwhelmed by all the information around them, which deters them from finding a solution.
 However, if you can filter the important information from the unimportant ones, you will be able to resolve the situation much quicker.

-If you have a problem that requires solving, get some hands-on experience in that field and understand the real-world context of the problem.
-You will then be able to come up with the best solution for it.
+If you have a problem that requires solving, get some hands-on experience in that field and understand the real-world context of it.
+You will then be able to come up with the best resolutions.

-Put yourself in the shoes of the other people involved in the problem and see it from their perspectives.
+Put yourself in the shoes of the other people involved in the problem.
+Look at it from their perspective.
 This will help you understand the problem from multiple angles; you may be able to see something you were not previously aware of.